Division of Autonomic Disorders

 History of the Dysautonomia Center

 In 2007, Horacio Kaufmann, MD, joined NYU Langone to direct the Dysautonomia Center together with Lucy J. Norcliffe-Kaufmann, PhD.
 He is one of the world’s foremost experts and a leader in the field of autonomic disorders.
 Under their direction, the Dysautonomia Center expanded and built new research facilities.
-Dr. Kaufmann has directed a comprehensive program for the study of autonomic disorders and conducted seminal clinical trials of the main drugs used in the treatment of autonomic failure.
+Dr. Kaufmann has directed a comprehensive program for the study of autonomic disorders and conducted innovative clinical trials of the main drugs used in the treatment of autonomic failure.

 Today, the Dysautonomia Center is a comprehensive medical facility dedicated exclusively to the research and treatment of genetic and nongenetic (sporadic) disorders of the autonomic nervous system in children and adults.
 It has an active research program with funding from government grants, foundations, and industry partners.
 This approach has successfully brought new treatments to the clinic.